0xProject/0x-monorepo/packages/sol-meta/README.md

 #### Stubbed Functions

 For any abstract function that is not scripted, a stub is generated.
-Depending on wheter the function is `pure` and has return values, the behaviour is slightly different.
+Depending on whether the function is `pure` and has return values, the behaviour is slightly different.

-For non-pure functions, the stub will log the call with all the arugments and give the next from a sequence of responses.
-The responses are programmed using as separate function.
+For non-pure functions, the stub will log the call with all the arguments and give the next from a sequence of responses.
+The responses are programmed using a separate function.
 When no response is scheduled, it will revert with `Unprogrammed input for <function name>`.

 Due to usage of logs and storage, this can not be used to implement `pure`